dbousfie/PoliticsofAI/syllabus.md

 Q: Which types of assignments can be repeated each week without limit?
 A: Only in-class exercises and online quizzes can be repeated weekly.
 The 250-word written responses must rotate in format.

+Q: how do I specifically sign up for the term assignment?
+A: you have to go to the Google sheet here http://tiny.cc/3390 click on the bottom tab that says 'sign up for term assignment here' and put your name on the sheet